prust/svg-drawing/README.md

 Another thing that is important to me is extensibility -- creating a really open, customizable framework instead of a single game, that exposes all the power one might need for creating a variety of kinds of games.
 I thought it would be really cool to allow end-users to create sprites and maps and perhaps even write their own event handlers to further customize gameplay.
 This necessitates a well-abstracted, clean and simple API.

-And lastly, the most fun games for me are multiplayer, so I hoped to allow both playing offline (solo) and playing with others online (via a nodejs server that would allow you could choose a nickname and then start a new game session with any number of other online users who have chosen nicknames and are not yet in an active game).
+And lastly, the most fun games for me are multiplayer, so I hoped to allow both playing offline (solo) and playing with others online (via a nodejs server that would allow you to choose a nickname and then start a new game session with any number of other online users who have chosen nicknames and are not yet in an active game).

 Anyway, those are my ideas.
 We'll see if they happen someday.
 In the meantime, enjoy this little app!